zuqq/surge/README.rst

 Installation
 ------------

-Surge requires Python 3.8 with `docopt`_.
+Surge requires Python 3.8 and `docopt`_.
 The recommended way of installing these dependencies is to use `poetry`_.
 Run

 .. code-block::